Incentives and Redistribution in Homogeneous Bike-Sharing Systems with Stations of Finite Capacity: Validation of the Model: Extensions and Simulations

-In order to have a tractable model, the distribution of inter-arrival times of users and of trip times are exponentially distributed.
+In order to obtain a tractable model, we choose the inter-arrival times of users and trip times to be exponentially distributed.
 This leads to a Markovian model that has a compact representation.
-Investigating the influence of a more realistic distribution refinement, for example for searching times can be done by simulation.
-Our premiminary simulation results, that are not reported here, indicate that if the average trip time has an influence on the performance, the actual distribution has little impact.
-In a real system, the behavior is very close to the one of a system where trip times are follows an exponential distribution that has the same mean.
+We investigate the influence of more realistic distributions by using simulation.
+Our preliminary simulation results indicate that if the average trip time has an influence on the performance, the actual distribution has little effect.
+The behavior of a system with general trip-time distribution is very similar to a system where trip times have an exponential distribution with the same mean.

-The features of the model can also be changed, while keeping the model tractable.
-For example, instead of loosing the user arriving at an empty station, a search for a bike until success can be added.
-The mean searching time $1/\nu$ for finding or returning a bike can be different for the mean trip time $1/\mu$.
-Thus, when a user arrives in the system, both loss of users or avoiding empty stations can be seen as the two extreme cases as $1/\nu$ gets to $+\infty$ or to $0$.
-The same can be done when returning a bike.
-These modifications do not change the nature of the model: the occupancy of station will still follow a geometric distribution.
-Only the influence of the fleet size $s$ will change.
+To verify this assumption, we compare four possible trip-time distributions: \begin{enumerate} \item Original model -- The trip times are exponentially distributed of mean $1/\mu$. \item Deterministic -- The trip times are all equal to $1/\mu$. \item Log-normal -- The trip times follow a log-normal distribution of mean and standard deviation $1/\mu$. \item Uniform -- The trip times are uniformly distributed on $[0; 2/\mu]$. \end{enumerate} In all cases, the average trip time is $1/\mu$.
+We simulate the four cases on a system composed of $N=100$ stations.
+Apart from the trip distribution, the model is exactly the same as in Section~\ref{sec:hm} (users arrive according to a Poisson process and there is no geometry).
+The results are reported in Figure~\ref{fig:trip_distribution}.

+For each distribution, we plot the proportion of problematic stations for this distribution minus the proportion of problematic stations for the original model.
+The results are shown as a function of the fleet size $s$ for two situations: $\lambda=\mu$ (Figure~\ref{fig:lambdamu10}) and $\lambda=10\mu$ (Figure~\ref{fig:lambdamu10}).
+The results reported in Figure~\ref{fig:trip_distribution} are the average over 100 simulations.
+The errorbars are the 95\% confidence interval.
+We observe that, for a fixed value of $\lambda/\mu$, the average difference is always small and is almost smaller than the confidence interval.
+However, we recall that the average trip duration $1/\mu$ does have an influence (see Figure~\ref{fig:performance_onecluster} and Figure~\ref{fig:performance_s}).

+We conclude that the trip distribution has a negligible effect on the performance.
+The performance of the system depends only on the average trip time $1/\mu$.
+Note that we also simulate a case where the trip time is exponentially distributed but when the time between two arrivals of customers follows one of the four distributions.
+The results, not reported here, show that the inter-arrival time distribution also has a negligible effect on the proportion of problematic stations.